minhh2792/Geyser-Oraxen/README.md

 Geyser is a bridge between Minecraft: Bedrock Edition and Minecraft: Java Edition, closing the gap from those wanting to play true cross-platform.

 Geyser is an open collaboration project by [CubeCraft Games](https://cubecraft.net).
+#YOU MUST HAVE ORAXEN'S RESOURCE PACK PROTECTION DISABLED
+This fork of geyser is still in development, there WILL be bugs if you do encounter any bugs, please join the discord oraxen discord server at https://discord.gg/4Qk5kBT9UX

 ## What is Geyser?
 Geyser is a proxy, bridging the gap between Minecraft: Bedrock Edition and Minecraft: Java Edition servers.